IDEX Exchange Reviews: Is it a safe Crypto Exchange?

 IDEX is a popular decentralized Ethereum-based exchange that focuses primarily on ER20 token and Ethereum trading pairs.
 Like other decentralized Ethereum platforms, IDEX uses smart contracts that give users the ability to trade in a safe and secure environment.
+Unlike other IDEX exchange reviews, this one will tell you everything you need to know.

 - Operating Since 2016